JsonObjectCompact¶

 - On success: A

-containing the JSON representation. - On failure:
+std::stringcontaining the JSON representation. - On failure:

-if max depth is reached,HAKKA_JSON_INTERNAL_ERROR
+HAKKA_JSON_RECURSION_DEPTH_EXCEEDEDif max depth is reached,HAKKA_JSON_INTERNAL_ERRORon exception.

 - On success: A